Element84/filmdrop-ui/README.md

 ### `npm run build`

-This builds using the env vars found in `.env`.
+This builds using the env vars found in `.env` and `./src/assets/config.js`.

-Builds the app for production to the `build` folder.
+The result will appear in the `build` folder.

 ### `npm run coverage`